-For more information, please see "Message Text" on page 48.
+For more information, please see "Message Text Options to Build Your Message" on page 49.

 The options here are pre-selected based on the type of message that you create, but you can override these options if required.

 Message Header Settings